Things to do in Teignmouth

 There are plenty of things to do in Teignmouth Devon.
 Teignmouth is one of Devon’s oldest seaside resorts, and Woodlands is only a five to ten minute walk away from the town centre.
 Teignmouth has a stunning coastline, fantastic views and large areas of blue flag, sandy beach where dogs are allowed all year round.
 The seawater here is clean and bathing is safe, but apart from the beach there are a lot of things to do, even when the sun doesn’t shine.

 The nearest village to Teignmouth is Shaldon, just over the River Teign.
 Shaldon and Teignmouth have the oldest working passenger ferry in the UK that can take you there.
-Shaldon is a very picturesque village which has a zoo, more drinking establishments, footpaths, walks, cafes and more wonderful beaches, one accessed by a smugglers tunnel through the cliffs.
+Shaldon is a very picturesque village which has a zoo, more drinking establishments, footpaths, walks, cafes and another couple of wonderful sandy beach, one accessed by a smugglers tunnel through the cliffs.

 Teignmouth events and activities

-Teignmouth is developing a big reputation as a resort for cultural events.
+Teignmouth Devon is developing a big reputation as a resort for cultural events.
 Music events are the main theme, with a classical music festival in March, a folk festival in June, a sea shanty festival in September and the world-renowned jazz festival in October.

 There is also a wider and growing thriving arts scene here.
 In the last week of July Teignmouth Carnival offers a week of mainly free family fun, and, after the Shaldon Water Carnival, Regatta week takes over for Teignmouth in the first week of August, and then finally the Shaldon Regatta over the late August Bank Holiday week.

 There’s also an airshow in Teignmouth in the Summer.
-There are lots of things to do in Teignmouth whatever the weather.
-For details of these events please see the very informative website visitsouthdevon.co.uk, or the Teignmouth Oracle Facebook page.
+There are lots of activities to do in Teignmouth whatever the weather.
+For details of these south west events please see the very informative website visitsouthdevon.co.uk, or the Teignmouth Oracle Facebook page.